Charles Lang Freer

 Charles Lang Freer (February 25, 1854 – September 25, 1919) was an American industrialist, art collector, and patron.
-He is known for his large collection of East Asian, American, and Middle Eastern Art.
+He is known for his large collection of East Asian, American, and Middle Eastern art.
 In 1906, Freer donated his extensive collection to the Smithsonian Institution, making him the first American to bequeath his private collection to the United States.
 To house the objects, including The Peacock Room by James McNeill Whistler, Freer funded the construction of the Freer Gallery of Art in Washington, D.C.

 Biography

 Early life

 Charles Lang Freer was born in Kingston, New York, United States, in 1856.
-He was the son of Jacob Roosa Freer (1819-1875) and Phoebe Jane Townsend Freer (1826-1868).
-He is a direct descendant of Hugo Freer, a New Paltz patentee and the first Freer to the United States.
+He was the son of Jacob Roosa Freer (1819–1875) and Phoebe Jane Townsend Freer (1826–1868).
+He was a direct descendant of Hugo Freer, a New Paltz patentee and the first Freer to the United States.
 The third child of six, his family had little money.
 Freer's mother died when he was fourteen years of age.
 After the seventh grade, Freer left school and took a job in a cement factory.
 In the early 1870s, Freer was noticed by Frank J. Hecker, then general superintendent of the New York, Kingston, & Syracuse Railroad, while working as a clerk in a general store.
 Hecker capitalized on Freer's accounting and organizational skills, hiring the young man as his paymaster and accountant in 1874.
 In the 1870s, a group of investors from Detroit decided to build a rail line in Logansport, Indiana; they hired Hecker to manage the project.
 Hecker brought the younger Freer along.
-Hecker's daughter, Anna Cynthia Hecker (1871-1923), would marry Freer's younger brother, Watson Marthis Freer (1863-1922).
+Hecker's daughter, Anna Cynthia Hecker (1871–1923), would marry Freer's younger brother, Watson Marthis Freer (1863–1922).